Diabetes digital coach

 - HEOR

-Various member organisations within the West of England Academic Health Science Network will play a significant role in testing the digital platforms in a ‘real world setting’.
-These are:
+Various member organisations within the West of England Heath Innovation Network played a significant role in testing the digital platforms in a ‘real world setting’.
+These were:

-- All seven CCGs in our area (Bath & North East Somerset, Bristol, Gloucestershire, North Somerset, South Gloucestershire, Swindon and Wiltshire)
+- All seven CCGs in our area (Bath and North East Somerset, Bristol, Gloucestershire, North Somerset, South Gloucestershire, Swindon and Wiltshire)

 - Royal United Hospital Bath NHS Trust